Dehghanni/Teofl/Writing.md

 For example, a steel plant was built near my town.
 Due to the incorrect location, this factory is located in the direction of the winds toward the city, and all of its pollutions enter the city, which has caused dissatisfaction among residents.
 People even assembled in front of the municipality building and protested, but because of the large number of unemployed workers, the government failed to tackle the problem and the factory resumed operation.

+This problem could be nipped in the bud.

 **Example for my own experience in a job and benefit of relevant education**

 I remember once working for a content providing company.
 My job was to produce technical content about new cars.